-3.10 The Bank does not generally participate in securitisation activities in relation to credit synthesis; acting as sponsor, liquidity facility provider, credit enhancement facility provider, swap provider and has not securitised any of its assets and therefore has no recourse obligations under such transactions as defined by the Financial Stability Task Force.
-However, the Bank has structured and arranged the "Liquidity Programme" which raised a total of US\$ 55 million in 2010 through the issuance of Shari'ah compliant 1 year tenor liquidity certificates with early redemption options of 30 days, 90 days and 180 days with attractive yields, which has been more than fully subscribed by investors.
-These certificates are backed by an 84.61% share in the VCBank Building, a prime commercial property in the Diplomatic Area of Bahrain.
-The Bank also concluded arrangements with a local Islamic bank to act as a liquidity provider under the Programme to take up early redemptions up to USD 15 million which are not immediately taken up by replacement investors under the Liquidity Programme.
+3.10 The Bank does not generally participate in securitization activities in relation to credit synthesis, acting as a sponsor, liquidity facility provider, credit enhancement facility provider, swap provider nor have any of its assets securitized and therefore has no recourse obligations under such transactions as defined by the Financial Stability Task Force.

+However, the Bank has structured and arranged the "Liquidity Program" which raised a total of US\$ 55 million in 2010 through the issuance of Shari'ah compliant one year liquidity certificates with early redemption options of 30 days, 90 days and 180 days with attractive yields, which has been more than fully subscribed by investors.
+These certificates are backed by an 84.61% share in the rental yield of the VC Bank Building, a prime commercial property in the Diplomatic Area of the Kingdom of Bahrain.
+As at 31 December 2012, the Bank will act as a liquidity provider under the Program to take up any early redemption up to US\$ 53 million which are not immediately taken up by replacement investors under the Liquidity Program.